DieracDelta/DieracDelta.github.io/posts/2022-06-25-subtyping-rust.md

 # Invariant

 Invariant in this case simply means with any sort of functor we define (covariant or contravariant), there is no morphism mapping that makes sense.
+These are like `Cat` and `Dog` -- a subtyping relationship does not make sense.

 # Struct Type Example